lizbeth-thurm/regex-tutorial/Develop/email-validation-regex.md

     - `[a-z\.]`
         - This indicates that the expression will match any letter OR periods.
         - this pertains to the extension at the end of an email address following a period (such as ".com").

-Note that the arrangement `\.` indicates an escape character for the period.
-This is necessary because ordinarily the period has an actual fucntion within a character class and so the slash sets it off as a character to be searched, rather than using it for its other purpose (which for `.` is the wildcard character and will match *any* character in a string).

-### Grouping and Capturing

-Grouping in a regular expression is accomplished using parentheses `()`.
-The symbols inside the parentheses are "captured" allowing operators to be applied to the entire group.

-In the expression above, grouping occurs three times; in the beginning, after the "@" symbol, and at the end:

-- start:
-    - `^([a-z0-9_\.-]+)`
-    - This indicates that everything inside the parentheses is grouped and the `^` operator is applied to the whole thing.
-- after "@":
-    - `([\da-z\.-]+)\.`
-    - This simply groups everything inside the parentheses to occur before the '.' before the extension at the end of the email address.
-- end:
-    - `([a-z\.]{2,6})$`
-    - This indicates that everything inside the parentheses is grouped and then the `$` operator is applied.

-### Bracket Expressions

 ### Greedy and Lazy Match